parzivail/StarcruiserGuide/_posts/2022-06-04-app-layers.md

   * It also contains subassemblies that reference minigames for "StormRider", presumably [the ride](https://disney.fandom.com/wiki/StormRider) at Tokyo Disneyland, but I can't figure out why — it closed in 2016 (two years before the app was released) and it would be the only reference to the app having any sort of functionality in Tokyo Disneyland

 ## Notes

+The backend is likely mostly or completely written in Kotlin due to the high volume of Kotlin-compiler-generated features, stubs, and annotations present throughout the disassembly.

 The frontend is served in a [WebView](https://developer.android.com/reference/android/webkit/WebView) that is notable in a few ways: